grimace/Datanucleus-Cassandra-Plugin/README.markdown

 All queries must contain at least one == operand.
 For instance, this is a valid query.

-	"follower == :email && lastupdate > :max use"
+	"follower == :email && lastupdate > :maxUse"

-This is not
+This is valid as well

 	"follower == :email || follower == :email2"

+This is an invalid query

+    "follower == :email || lastUpdate > :maxUse"

 Currently as of 0.7.0, Cassandra cannot support OR operations.
-As a result all subtrees of OR ops in a query AST are performed independently and the candidate results are unioned.
+As a result all left and right expressions of OR ops in a query are performed independently and the candidate results are unioned into a single result set.

 Ordering and Paging
 -------------------